JuliaArrays/StaticArrays.jl/README.md

 ### SIMD optimizations

-It seems Julia and LLVM are smart enough to use processor vectorization extensions like SSE and AVX - however they are disabled by default.
-Run Julia with `julia -O` or `julia -O3` to enable these optimizations, and many of your (immutable) `StaticArray` methods *may* become significantly faster!
+It seems Julia and LLVM are smart enough to use processor vectorization extensions like SSE and AVX - however they are currently disabled by default.
+Run Julia with `julia -O` or `julia -O3` to enable these optimizations, and many of your (immutable) `StaticArray` methods *should* become significantly faster!

 ### *FixedSizeArrays* compatibility